-Parallels to the Golden Rule Bible verses
+Parallels to the Golden Rule Bible Verses

-There was a Jewish rabbi (teacher) who lived around the time of Jesus, whose name was Hillel.
+A Jewish rabbi (teacher) lived around the time of Jesus, whose name was Hillel.
 It is said that once a pagan came to Hillel and told the Rabbi that if he could recite the entire Jewish Torah (the first five books of the Old Testament) while standing on one leg, then he would convert to Judaism.
 Hillel replied, "What is hateful to you do not do to your neighbor; that is the whole Torah, while the rest is commentary.
 Go and learn it."

-Note that in Matthew 7:12 (top of this article), Jesus also claims that the Golden Rule "sums up the Law".
+Note that in Matthew 7:12 (top of this article), Jesus also claims that the Golden Rule "sums up the Law."
 In this passage, "the Law" actually refers to the same Jewish Torah that Rabbi Hillel referred to.
-So both Hillel and Christ formulate a rule which they claim expresses the entire Jewish Law (Torah).
+So both Hillel and Christ formulate a rule that they claim expresses the entire Jewish Law (Torah).
 And the rule stated by Hillel sounds very much like the "do unto others" Bible verse.
 But we will see that there is a great deal of difference.

-Before I look at the differences, I'll give one more parallel to the Golden Rule Bible verse.
+Before I examine the differences, I'll give one more parallel to the Golden Rule Bible verse.
 The great Chinese philosopher, Confucius, lived about five hundred years before Jesus.
 One of his famous maxims was, "Do not do to others what you would not want others to do to you."
 This is almost the same exact thing that Rabbi Hillel would later say, and on the surface, it does seem much like the Golden Rule as we know it from the lips of Christ.

 Night and Day

 The most obvious difference between the words of Christ and the words of the others is this: Christ's command is a positive command, and the others give a negative command.
 What I mean by this is that Christ tells us what we are to do, while the others only tell us what we are not to do.
-Christ says, "Do unto others", while Hillel and Confucius say, "Do not do unto others."
+Christ says, "Do unto others," while Hillel and Confucius say, "Do not do unto others."